 Have you or a loved one suffered Topamax side effects?

-At Oshman & Mirisola, our experienced Topamax attorneys will provide you with aggressive representation in the handling of your case.
+At The Oshman Firm, our experienced Topamax attorneys will provide you with aggressive representation in the handling of your case.
 If your infant suffered oral cleft birth defects that may have been caused by Topamax, call us at 800-400-8182 or contact us via email to represent your interests in a Topamax lawsuit.
 We offer a free, no-obligation consultation with a Topamax lawyer so you can learn more about your legal rights and options.